Queen Street massacre

-The Queen Street massacre was a mass shooting that occurred on 8 December 1987 at Australia Post offices on 191 Queen Street in Melbourne, Victoria when 22-year-old Frank Vitkovic, a former tennis player and law school withdrawee, entered the building on the pretext of visiting a friend, and opened fire on office workers at random with an illegally modified M1 carbine, killing eight and injuring five.
+The Queen Street massacre was a mass shooting that occurred on 8 December 1987 at Australia Post offices on 191 Queen Street in Melbourne, Victoria, when 22-year-old Frank Vitkovic, a former tennis player and law school withdrawee, entered the building on the pretext of visiting a friend, and opened fire on office workers at random with an illegally modified M1 carbine, killing eight and injuring five.
 After being disarmed, he crawled from an 11th-floor window and died on impact.

 Event

 Background

-Vitkovic was born on 7 September 1965 to a Croatian father and an Italian mother.
-Along with an older sister, he grew up in the Melbourne suburb of West Preston.
+Vitkovic was born on 7 September 1965 to a Croatian father and an Italian mother, Drago and Antoienetta.
+Drago worked as a self-employed painter, while Antoienetta worked mainly as a domestic worker in hospitals.
+Along with an older sister, Frank grew up in the Melbourne suburb of West Preston.
 He attended Redden Catholic College (formerly Immaculate Heart College, Preston, later renamed Samaritan Catholic College) in Preston.
-He was also a keen tennis player, winning a number of local club competitions, but his career was derailed by an ongoing knee injury.
-He started a law degree course at Melbourne University in 1984 but, due to poor grades, had voluntarily discontinued that course in early 1987.
+At school he was known as an intelligent child, one who memorised statistics and sports scores so much he became known as "The Stats Man", but was still quiet and shy.
+He played cricket during school but later pursued tennis, winning a number of local club competitions.

+After graduating, he started a law degree course at Melbourne University in 1984.
+While running in October 1984 he suffered a minor knee injury that required multiple surgeries but later fully healed.
+Following a complicated diagnosis and recovery process however the injury became a major fixation in Vitkovic's mind, and he began to believe he was permanently disabled.
+It caused him to spiral into depression, subsequently giving up playing tennis and taking a leave of absence from university in August 1985.
+In December 1986, almost a year before the massacre, the university sub-dean referred him to the university psychologist.
+Vitkovic shared depressive and suicidal thoughts with the psychologist before later recanting them at the next session and skipping the third.
+He then voluntarily discontinued his university course in early 1987.